Orsotriaena: Distribution and habitat

-Orsotriaena medus is native to India, Sri Lanka, Myanmar, Cambodia, Thailand, southern Yunnan, Malaysia, the Indonesian archipelago, the Philippines, New Guinea, New Britain and Australia.
+Orsotriaena medus is native to India, Nepal, Sri Lanka, Myanmar, Cambodia, Thailand, southern Yunnan, Malaysia, the Indonesian archipelago, the Philippines, New Guinea, New Britain and Australia.

 In India, the butterfly occurs in South India, Punjab, Uttar Pradesh, Bihar, West Bengal, Sikkim, Assam, Nagaland, the Andaman and Nicobar Islands.

 O. medus is very common in grassy habitats up to an altitude of 1600 m.
 A shy, weak-flying insect, it stays low amongst the undergrowth, and when disturbed flies for a short distance before settling down.
 The butterfly basks in the sun, often with its body aligned parallel to the sun's rays.

 Taxonomy

 Orsotriaena medus is classified under the subfamily Satyrinae (the browns) of the brush-footed butterfly family Nymphalidae.
 Orsotriaena medus is divided into several subspecies, listed below with their respective synonyms and geographical ranges.